Accusations of racial bias in Grammy Awards

-Alleged racism in the Grammy Awards, as expressed in award selections, has repeatedly been the target of criticism.
+Allegations of racism in the Grammy Awards, as expressed in award selections, have frequently been the target of criticism going back to its inception in 1957.
 These accusations have been highlighted by several controversial voting results, and the controversial voting process itself.
+Many of these allegations have yet to be proven directly.
+However, they have caused numerous speculations.

 Background

 The Grammy Award, as presented by the Recording Academy, is an award that recognizes achievement within all facets of the music industry.
 It covers all major genres and recognizes performances of albums and songs, songwriting, and new artists.
 Criticism of the Grammys has covered various aspects, with accusations of racial bias by media outlets and fans having been brought up for decades.